Georges Garel: World War II

 As a lieutenant in the artillery reserve forces, he was mobilised in August 1939 and saw service on the Italian front in Dauphiné.
 He was demobilised in 1940 and resumed his work with CEM.
 In a boarding house where he took his meals, he met Abbé Alexandre Glasberg, Nina Gourfinkel, and Raymond Winter, all engaged in clandestine actions.
 Abbé Glasberg and Charles Lederman, representative of the Œuvre de secours aux enfants (OSE) in the southern zone, introduced him into the fort de Vénissieux, which had been transformed into a camp to gather the 1,200 foreign Jews arrested on 26 August 1942 and destined for deportation.

-In 1942, with his brother-in-law Charles Lederman and Abbé Alexandre Glasberg, he helped those who had been imprisoned in Vénissieux under Pétain’s “Status of the Jews”.
+In 1942, with his future brother-in-law Charles Lederman and Abbé Alexandre Glasberg, he helped those who had been imprisoned in Vénissieux under Pétain’s “Status of the Jews”.
 During the summer of 1942, the round-ups conducted in the Lyon region brought one thousand two hundred people deemed to be of Jewish race to Vénissieux.
 On August 23, 1942, Georges Garel was part of the commission to "screen" these twelve hundred racial prisoners.
 The operation was staffed by the OSE, which acted as an alternate to the prison and police.
 The commission succeeded in excluding eighty adults and one hundred and eight children from deportation.

 On 11 November 1942, the "free zone" was abolished and came under German military administration.
 The following month, Joseph Weill, medical director of the OSE who was forced to subordinate himself to the Union générale des israélites de France (UGIF, General Organization of Jews in France) and saw several of its shelters serve as targets for the raids, asked Georges Garel to set up an underground network to hide children under the age of sixteen under false identities and disperse them among the population and then if possible have them cross the Swiss border.
 The network was at the heart of the clandestine form of the OSE and brought together all the services necessary for the task, illegal printers, liaison officers, landlords ...
 It would only take official form after the war by becoming the Association of the Jewish resistance in France (AJRF).
 Georges Garel obtained from Cardinal Jules Saliège, Archbishop of Toulouse (who read in the pulpit "The Jews are men [...]
 Not everything is allowed against them [...]") the authorization to place children, with false papers, in ecclesiastical institutions of the diocese of Toulouse.